anuket-project/anuket-specifications/doc/ref_model/chapters/chapter08.md

 <p align="center"><b>Figure 8-1:</b> CNTT relation to LFN OVP</p>

 <a name="8.2"></a>
-## 8.2 Principals and Guidelines
+## 8.2 Principles and Guidelines

 The objectives of the verification program are to deliver certified reference architecture which matches VNF-developer specifications, levering the OVP ecosystem as the vehicle for deliverying validated NFV.

-These core principals will guide NFV verification deliverables:
+These core principles will guide NFV verification deliverables:

 <a name="8.2.1"></a>
 ### 8.2.1 Overarching Objectives and Goals